1 . What bullying is

 - doing things to make someone seem unskilled or unable to do their job properly

-It can be difficult for someone in a senior role to realise they're experiencing bullying behaviour from their staff.
+It can be difficult for someone in a senior role to realise they're experiencing bullying behaviour.

 It's important to consider the real reasons for the behaviour.
 For example, there might be a wider issue with the culture of the organisation that can be identified and addressed.

-Bullying and harassment are often confused.
-By law (Equality Act 2010), bullying behaviour can be harassment if it relates to any of the following 'protected characteristics':
+However, by law (Equality Act 2010), bullying behaviour can be discrimination if it relates to any of the following 'protected characteristics':

 - age